DmytroKashchuk/DmytroKashchuk/README.md

 ### 💬 Let's Connect
 - [LinkedIn](https://linkedin.com/in/dmytrokashchuk)
 - [Medium](https://medium.com/@dmytrokashchuk)
-- 📧 Email: dmytro-kashchuk@utulsa.edu

 ### ⚡ Outiste Academia
-🎮 Capture The Flag enthusiast and Hack The Box participant 💡 Passionate about investing in the stock market
+- 🎮 Capture The Flag enthusiast and Hack The Box participant
+- 💡 Passionate about investing in the stock market
-⚽ Amateur soccer player
+- ⚽ Amateur soccer player
-✈️ Love exploring new places and experiencing unique adventures 🎮 Player in the TU League of Legends Esports team
+- ✈️ Love exploring new places and experiencing unique adventures
+- 🎮 Player in the TU League of Legends Esports team

 Feel free to connect and collaborate on cybersecurity projects or research initiatives!